-- The difference between sex and gender and how the gendered brain influences thinking and behaviors in children and adults.
+- The difference between sex and gender and how the gendered brain influences thinking and behaviors in children, adolescents, and adults.

 - How to take a fresh look at theories of development and learning through the lens of sex and gender.